Highlighted resources for black students at UF:

 *Please note that this list is not exhaustive and individual needs will determine if anything on this list is relevant.

-CWC Resources & Services
+CWC Groups & Workshops

 At CWC, we value diversity and recognize the unique challenges students may face based on one’s race, ethnicity, color, worldview (religion, spirituality, and other values), age, disability, gender, sexual orientation, gender identity and expression, size, marital status, national origin, political opinions or affiliations, genetic information, veteran status, and the many other ways one might identify.
 We strive to create a supportive and empowering environment that is inclusive of all students.

 Black Wellness Day is a collaboration between the CWC and UF Black Affairs.
 We will be holding events in person at the UF Institute of Black Culture (IBC) and via Zoom to support Black mental health and wellness.Learn More

 Resources for Black Mental Health & Healing Racial Trauma“You may encounter many defeats, but you must not be defeated[…] know who you are, what you can rise from, how you can still come out of it.” – Maya Angelou Google Doc with Resources for Black Mental Health & Healing Racial Trauma

 Academics for Black Survival & Wellness: Resources For Black Folx